microsoft/vscode-maven/README.md

 > usage: mvn [options] [<goal(s)>] [<phase(s)>]

-You can use `maven.executable.options` to specify default **options** for all your maven commands executed in current project.
+You can use `maven.executable.options` to specify default **options** for all your Maven commands executed in current project.
 ```json
 {
     "maven.executable.options": "-o -s ./settings.xml"      // work offline, and use an alternative settings file